Introduction to MicroStrategy Interview Questions and Answers

 Q9.
 What is Prompt, and what are its types?

 All report contents can be modified dynamically through an attribute called as Prompt.
 There are many types of prompts like:

 - Object prompts – Allows the user to select an object having a run-time report.

 - Level prompts – One can determine the level of aggregation calculation of metrics.

-- Filter definition prompt – Allow a user to decide how the report’s data is filtered, by the list of attribute element.
+- Filter definition prompt – Allow a user to decide how the attribute element filter filters the report’s data.

 Q10.
 What is an implicit attribute in MicroStrategy?

 An attribute having its expression is called an implicit attribute.
 It does not exist physically in the database but exists virtually.
 Hence can also be termed as a virtual attribute.
 It is created at the application level.